Parametric Shape Optimization using the Support Function

 and

 respectively for 2D and 3D cases, where $H_{0}^{(1)}$ denotes the first Hankel function.
 For a fixed value of $\lambda,$ the MFS approximation is a linear combination

 where the source points $y_j$ are placed on an admissible source set, for instance the boundary of a bounded open set $\hat{\omega}\supset\bar{\omega}$, with $\partial\hat{\omega}$ surrounding $\partial\omega$.
-By construction, the MFS approximation satisfies the PDE of the eigenvalue problem \eqref{eigprob} and we can just focus on the approximation of the boundary conditions, which can be justified by density results (e.g.~\cite{MR3070537}).
+By construction, the MFS approximation satisfies the PDE of the eigenvalue problem \eqref{eigprob} and we can just focus on the approximation of the boundary conditions, which can be justified by density results (see, for example \cite{MR3070537}).